kazurayam/CompareDirectoriesGradlePlugin/README.md

-# Directories Comparator Gradle Plugin
+# Compare Directories Gradle Plugin

 This project provides a Gradle Plugin, with which you can compare 2 directories to find the differences.